PhD Admissions Retrospective Post (Computer Science, Computational Biology, and Genome Sciences Programs)

 What do admissions committees care about?

 I won’t spend too much time on this topic, since there are many guides written by more qualified people about what admissions committees care about.
 But it’s worth emphasizing: the most important factor in admissions is evidence of ability to carry out research, as reflected through past research experiences/outcomes, letters of recommendation, your statement of purpose, and perhaps notable and relevant extracurricular activities or awards.
-It is also important to demonstrate research fit with faculty.
+It is also extremely important to demonstrate research fit with faculty.

 GPA and grades are probably used as a filter to some degree, but my impression is that they don’t matter that much once you’re past a certain threshold (there are exceptions; I believe math PhD programs put more weight on grades and graduate coursework compared to other fields).
 Teaching experience might be a plus—for instance, the Princeton CS application had us write two short essays about our previous teaching experience—but it does not matter nearly as much as research experience.
 Some professors noted my TA experience because they considered that particular class to be complex and difficult, but it definitely felt like more of a cherry-on-the-top sort of thing.
 Nobody talked to me about my extracurricular activities, save for a single student interviewer who wanted to ask more about my outreach activities.